 Anti-virus scanning attachments

-If Gmail detects a virus on an attachment, we reject the message and notify the sender.
-If a message that’s already in your account has an infected attachment, you won’t be able to download it.
+If Gmail finds a virus in an attachment on an email that's already in your inbox, you won't be able to download the attachment.

 Vivian is a Gmail expert and the author of this help page.
 Leave her feedback about this help page.